-Just as plants are given good soil and nutrients to help them grow so too, do children need a nurturing environment in which they can thrive and flourish to their full potential.
+Just as plants are given good soil and nutrients to help them grow so, too, do children need a nurturing environment in which they can thrive and flourish to their full potential.
 This may require financial resources which are, these days, in short supply.
-However; more importantly, it calls for the innovative and supportive attitude of caring and competent teachers.
-Additionally, a good teacher is sensitive to the diverse factors such as neglect, abuse, hunger, poverty and prejudice which affect children at home and in the community and which impinge on their behavior and overall performance at school.
+However, more importantly, it calls for the innovative and supportive attitude of caring and competent teachers.
+Additionally, a good teacher is sensitive to the diverse factors such as neglect, abuse, hunger, poverty and prejudice which affect children at home and in the community, and impinge on their behavior and overall performance at school.
 He will take measures to buffer children against these negative factors and assist them in achieving.

 2. Sound Morals and Values

 Children right up to their teens are very impressionable and thus are easily influenced by their environment and the persons with whom they interact.
-They should therefore be exposed to good examples (positive role models) and be shielded against influences which would impact negatively on their development and at times, teachers are called to shield children from such negative influences even within their own homes.
+They should therefore be exposed to good examples (positive role models) and be shielded against influences that would impact negatively on their development.
+At times, teachers are called to shield children from such negative influences even within their own homes.